nkoster/bulkmailer/README.md

 Send html email with embedded images.
 Based on [nodemailer](https://nodemailer.com/), which is taking care for building a message, with images embedded, by formatting the mail with content IDs and attachments.

+You can read more about this way (and other ways) of sending out email with images here: https://mailtrap.io/blog/embedding-images-in-html-email-have-the-rules-changed/

 An email message in html format with embedded images will open without warnings about blocked images in most email clients.
 That's an advantage because it improves a recipients experience.